FAQ

 No, late applications will not be accepted.

-We expect to announce the outcome of the selection process in late March.
+We expect to announce the outcome of the entire selection process in late January.
+We expect to contact shortlisted candidates in mid January for short online chats with potential supervisors.

 What should I do if the application process fails?